What Is Sonos and How Do Sonos Speakers Work?

 Sonos is also starting to support native app control.
 This means you will be able to control your speakers by using the official music app of your selected services to control your music.
 This is great for those of you who already love your current music app and don't want to be bound by the Sonos app.

-Currently, native app control works with Spotify, Tidal, Deezer and Audible with more planned over the next few years.
+Currently, native app control works with Spotify, Tidal, Deezer and Audible to name a few, with more planned over the next few years.

 You can also stream any radio station using the built-in TuneIn radio app as well as import an iTunes library that you have at the moment.